NAIAD Case Studies: Medina del Campo Aquifer demonstration site

 Actions:

-There are seven NAIAD project partners working on the assessment of Medina demo’s NBS strategies.
+There are seven NAIAD project partners working on the assessment of Medina demo’s NbS strategies.

-1. The Duero River Basin Authority (Duero RBA) and ICATALIST are the demo leaders and have carried out the participatory stakeholder engagement process to identify the NBSs, co-develop the NBS strategies and validate the demo results.
+1. The Duero River Basin Authority (Duero RBA) and ICATALIST are the demo leaders and have carried out the participatory stakeholder engagement process to identify the NBSs, co-develop the NbS strategies and validate the demo results.
 NAIAD strategies will be also part of a broader IWRM plan by the Duero RBA aimed to achieve the good status of the aquifer to comply with the DMA, as well as to ensure the water supply and the economic sustainability of the region.

 2. The Spanish Geological Survey (IGME) has carried out modelling work along three lines in order to assess the current status and potential impact of the aquifer recharge on the groundwater levels and associated surface wetlands.